oddy/b3/README.md

 B3 is now version 1.x, it is out of beta.

-The wire format and existing core data types are now *frozen* and *will not change*.
+__The wire format and existing core data types are now *frozen* and *will not change*.__

+* Except for the unused core types 10,11,12 which may have a type assigned in future, and
+* Except for SCHEDs unfinished named-timezone support, which needs py3.10+)

 (v1.x is not backward compatible with beta 0.9.x versions)